awsdocs/emp-user-guide/doc_source/emp-best-practices.md

 # Best practices for packaging applications with AWS End\-of\-Support Migration Program \(EMP\) for Windows Server<a name="emp-best-practices"></a>

-Use the following best practices when packaging applications using EMP for successful packaging and faster migration lifecycles\.
+Following the best practices in this section when creating EMP packages increases the likelihood of creating successful EMP packages and achieving faster migration lifecycles\.

 **Note**
 *Packaging* refers specifically to the process of capturing a legacy application using the EMP Package Builder on the source operating system\.